 Underwriter (P/C) III analyzes and reviews inspection reports, location, risk, credit reports, etc. to accept or reject renewal/new property and casualty policy applications.
 Decides on appropriate premium rates and issues coverage.
 Being an Underwriter (P/C) III provides customer services regarding underwriting processes and decisions.
-May contact with the field to gather information on which to base and defend underwriting decisions.
-Additionally, Underwriter (P/C) III typically requires a bachelor's degree.
-Typically reports to a manager.
-The Underwriter (P/C) III contributes to moderately complex aspects of a project.
-Work is generally independent and collaborative in nature.
-To be an Underwriter (P/C) III typically requires 4 to 7 years of related experience.
+May communicate with field agents to gather additional information or to explain underwriting decisions.
+Additionally, Underwriter (P/C) III typically requires a bachelor's degree or equivalent.
+May require certification as a Chartered Property Casualty Underwriter (CPCU).
+Typically reports to a supervisor or manager.
+The Underwriter (P/C) III work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+To be an Underwriter (P/C) III typically requires 4-7 years of related experience.